Japan

 Get Informed

 Nagano and Kanazawa City shine brightest in the shoulder seasons.
 Think spring’s cherry blossoms framing Zenkoji Temple and Kanazawa’s Kenroku-en Garden in pastel perfection.
 Or autumn, when fiery foliage carpets the Japanese Alps and samurai districts alike.
 Fewer crowds mean more serene onsens, unhurried temple explorations, and cozy izakaya evenings.
-With temperate weather and vibrant seasonal colors, these gems transform into quiet havens, perfect for the curious traveler dodging peak-season chaos.
+With temperate weather and vibrant seasonal colors, these gems transform into quiet havens, perfect for the curious traveller dodging peak-season chaos.

 Words Justin Jamieson